ricomariani/CG-SQL-author/docs/developer_guide/04_testing.md

   * the test output from the statement under test must include indicated text
   * this happens to be the text for the AST of `declare_proc_no_check_stmt` after semantic success
   * there is no type info hence the `ok` designation (recall `SEM_TYPE_OK`)
-* `-- Error` : the comment starts with `" - "`, this is a trigger
+* `-- error:` : the comment starts with `" - "`, this is a trigger
-  * the test output from the statement under test must NOT include indicated text
+  * the test output from the statement under test must NOT include the indicated text
   * in this case that means no reported erros

 Easy enough.
 Now does this happen?